Engin-Boot/pong-stage-shivanigoyal236/Stage0/game options.md

   Then he can set level from easy,medium,hard for game

-### Scenario: how to mute or unmute game
+### Scenario: how to mute sound

-given user start the game he sees the option of sound when he click on that option then he can mute or unmute the game
+given user start the game he sees the option of sound when he click on that option then he can mute the sound

 ### Scenario: how to exit the game